gpufit/Gpufit/docs/gpufit_api.rst

 :user_info: Pointer to user information data

     This parameter is intended to provide flexibility to the Gpufit interface.
-The user information data is a generic block of memory which is passed in to the *gpufit()* function, and which is accessible in shared GPU memory by the fit model functions and the estimator functions.
+The user information data is a generic block of memory which is passed in to the :code:`gpufit()` function, and which is accessible in shared GPU memory by the fit model functions and the estimator functions.
 Possible uses for the user information data are to pass in values for independent variables (e.g. X values) or to supply additional data to the fit model function or estimator.
 For a coded example which makes use of the user information data, see :ref:`linear-regression-example`.
 The user